rovshena/dev-toolkit/README.md

 ## Office Setup

 - **Lenovo Yoga 510-14IKB:** 14.00-inch display that has a resolution of 1366x768 pixels.
 It is powered by a Core i5 7th Gen processor.
 - **Delux M320BU USB Optical Mouse:** The Delux M320BU is a really handy computer mouse.
-It has a special sensor that makes it super good at moving around on your desk, so you can use it easily.
+It has a special sensor that makes it perfect at moving around on your desk, so you can use it easily.

 ## Development